 - Influenza vaccines are free of cost for all students.

-- Students who are enrolled in NUSHP can receive vaccinations at not cost.
+- Students who are enrolled in NUSHP can receive vaccinations at no cost.

 - If you are on an alternative insurance plan, you will be charged the full cost of the vaccine and can submit it to your insurance company for reimbursement (which may cover the full or part of the cost of the vaccine).
 You can also seek vaccination at a local pharmacy that accepts your insurance to avoid having to pay up front for the cost of the vaccine.

 - Titers for Hepatitis B, Varicella, Measles, Mumps, and Rubella can be tested at UHCS.
+Please schedule an appointment prior to coming to UHCS.
+If you have orders from an outside medical provider, please bring them with you at the time of the appointment.
 If you require Titers for employment/co-op (non-medical reasons), the charge is $25 per titer.
+Students on NUSHP obtaining Hep B, MMR, Varicella and Quantiferon have no charge.

-- STI testing can be charged through insurance or you can opt to self-pay to protect your privacy from your insurance policy holder (often a parent).
+- Sexually Transmitted Infection (STI) testing can be charged through insurance or you can opt to self-pay to protect your privacy from your insurance policy holder (often a parent).
 If you would like to self-pay: Gonorrhea and Chlamydia are tested together and cost $25.
 HIV Testing costs $25.
 Syphilis Testing costs $25.
 You will be asked to pay at the time of your lab draw.
 You can also seek testing at local clinics in Boston that offer free STI testing.

 How do I self-pay for STI testing?